greguu/linux_kernel_xtm2_richland/README.md

 - Watchguard ended support for these models (EOL) on the 30th of June 2017. (ebay ?)
 - The XTM 25 and 26 models are out of scope for this project.
 - For this project we are using the model XTM 21-W (HW Model #XP3E6W)
-- Watchguard uses a custom Linux kernel based on 2.6.35.x and the source has not been made public.
+- Watchguard uses a custom Linux kernel based on 2.6.35.x and the source has not been released.
 - The bootloader is a custom version of Redboot, called Watchguard Redboot.

 Specs for the XTM 21-W: